 with iritis were not specifically excluded in the COAST-X study.4

-specific exclusion criteria for iritis was included in the phase 3
+specific exclusion criteria for iritis were included in the phase 3

 psoriatic arthritis clinical trials.
 5,6

-specific exclusion criteria for uveitis or iritis were included in
+specific exclusion criteria for iritis were included in the pivotal

 and TEAEs of Iritis in Ixekizumab Clinical Trials

 adverse events are defined as events that first occurred or worsened

 in severity, relative to baseline, at any time during a clinical

 study.
 The stated frequencies of adverse reactions represent the